David Hoberman and his wife live and work in the Boston area. He is an active member of Congregation Eitz Chayim in Cambridge, Mass.

 After a moment, she added dryly, "It's not like there's a return policy or anything."

 Hebrew for "prayer shawl," a ritual item that is worn and has knotted fringes (tzitzit) attached to the four corners.
-A member of the Jewish clergy who leads a congregation in songful prayer. ("Hazzan" in Hebrew.)
-The first five books of the Hebrew Bible (Genesis, Exodus, Leviticus, Numbers, Deuteronomy), or the scroll that contains them.
 Hebrew for "lots," referring to the lots cast by Haman, the story's antagonist, to determine the date on which to kill the Jewish people.
 It's a spring holiday commemorating the Jewish people's triumph.
 The story is told through the biblical Book of Esther; the namesake heroine, a Jewish woman, marries the Persian king.
 Their interfaith relationship is central to the story.
 Hebrew for "my master," the term refers to a spiritual leader and teacher of Torah.
 Often, but not always, a rabbi is the leader of a synagogue congregation.
 Hebrew for "order," refers to the traditional course of events, or service, surrounding the Passover and Tu Bishvat meals.
+The first five books of the Hebrew Bible (Genesis, Exodus, Leviticus, Numbers, Deuteronomy), or the scroll that contains them.
 Yiddish for "synagogue."